Indonesian cuisine: Wheat

 Wheat is not a native plant to Indonesia.
-Through imports and foreign influences — most notably Chinese and Dutch — Indonesians began to develop a taste for wheat-based foodstuff, especially Chinese noodles, Indian roti, and Dutch bread.
+Through imports and foreign influences — most notably Chinese and Dutch — Indonesians acquired a taste for wheat-based foodstuffs, especially Chinese noodles, Indian roti, and Dutch bread.
 Other than common steamed rice, the Chinese in Indonesia also considered noodles, bakpao and cakwe as staples.
 Yet in Indonesia, especially in Java and Sumatra, the rice culture was so prevalent that sometimes these wheat-based dishes, such as noodles are treated as side dishes and are consumed with rice, while others such as Chinese buns and cakwe are treated as snacks.
-The European, especially the Portuguese and the Dutch, introduced bread and various type of bakery and pastry.
+Europeans, especially the Portuguese and the Dutch, introduced bread and various types of baked goods and pastry.
 These European staples have now become alternatives for a quick breakfast.

-The Indonesian wheat consumption reached a new height after the advent of Indonesian instant noodle industry back in the 1970s.
-Since then Indonesia has become one of the world's major producers and consumers of instant noodles.
-Indonesia is the world's second largest instant noodle market only after China, with demand reaching 12.54 billion servings in 2018, Today, instant noodles have become a staple in Indonesian households for quick hot meals.
+Indonesian wheat consumption reached a new height after the advent of the Indonesian instant noodle industry in the 1970s.
+Since then, Indonesia has become one of the world's major producers and consumers of instant noodles.
+Indonesia is the world's second largest instant noodle market only after China, with demand reaching 12.54 billion servings in 2018.
+Today, instant noodles have become a staple in Indonesian households for quick hot meals.
 Certain brands such as Indomie have become household names.